BUNKER PRICES: G20-VLSFO Index Jumps to Eight-Week High

 Global VLSFO prices remain lower than where they started the year.
 Image Credit: Ship & Bunker

-Bunker fuel prices advanced at most ports on Monday, with average global VLSFO prices jumping to the highest level in almost eight weeks.
+Bunker fuel prices advanced at most ports on Thursday, with average global VLSFO prices climbing to the highest level in more than eight weeks.

-On Tuesday morning Brent crude futures were trading up by $0.42/bl at $76.51/bl as of 9:35 AM in London.
-In metric tonne terms that would be equivalent to a $3.16/mt rise in bunker prices.
+On Friday morning Brent crude futures were trading down by $1.01/bl at $73.13/bl as of 9:23 AM in London.
+In metric tonne terms that would be equivalent to a $7.61/mt fall in bunker prices.